 Dr. Jennifer Novick

-Jennifer Novick is a licensed board certified pediatrician and mother of three, with a long-standing dedication to traditional Judaism.
-Jennifer grew up in Woodbridge, CT in an egalitarian conservative home.
-She graduated from Brandeis University with a degree in Psychology, and she completed medical studies at the Mount Sinai School of Medicine in New York.
-During her residency in pediatrics at the New York Hospital-Cornell Medical Center she fell in love with the parts of her job that allowed her the privilege to help parents care for their new babies.
-While in college Jen discovered the excitement of performing with an a capella group, and her love of singing Jewish music continued after she moved to New York and joined the group Neranena.
+Though she currently resides in Framingham, Jen grew up in Woodbridge, CT in an egalitarian Conservative home.
+She graduated from Brandeis University with a degree in Psychology, and then completed medical studies at the Mount Sinai School of Medicine in New York.
+During her residency in Pediatrics at the New York Hospital-Cornell Medical Center she fell in love with the parts of her job that allowed her the privilege to help parents care for their new babies.
+While in college Jen discovered the excitement of performing with an Acapella group, and her love of singing Jewish music continued after she moved to New York and joined the group Neranena.

-Jennifer’s training continued at the Brit Kodesh course at the Jewish Theological Seminary, which allowed her the opportunity to study the Halacha (Jewish Law), rituals and art surrounding Brit Milah with the leading scholars in the Conservative movement.
-When she began contemplating becoming a Mohelet she was struck by how beautifully this centuries old ritual sat at the intersection of her favorite passions: babies, medicine, Jewish observance and music.
-She now is a certified Mohelet and helps families celebrate this first important milestone.
+Jen’s training continued at the Brit Kodesh course at the Jewish Theological Seminary, which allowed her the opportunity to study the Halacha (Jewish Law), rituals and art surrounding Brit Milah with the leading scholars in the Conservative movement.
+When she began contemplating becoming a Mohelet she was struck by how beautifully this centuries old ritual sat at the intersection of my favorite passions; babies, medicine, Jewish observance and music.

 Amy Schectman joined the MWJDS Board in 2014 with a plethora of experience in the urban planning field, with a focus on affordable housing in both the non-profit and public sectors.
 Amy is the current President and CEO of Jewish Community Housing for the Elderly (JCHE), and previously served as the Associate Director for Public Housing & Rental Assistance for the Massachusetts Department of Housing and Community Development (DHCD).
 Prior to her exceptional work at DHCD, she served as VP of Real Estate Development for Hebrew SeniorLife and prior to that as the first Economic Development Officer for the Town of Brookline.

-Irit Tau-Webber is the President of Family Connection, MWJDS’s parent association.
+Irit Tau-Webber served as the President of Family Connection, MWJDS’s parent association, and now formally joins the MWJDS BoD.
 She lives in Natick with her husband, David, and their three children.
 Her eldest two children attend MWJDS.
 The boys’ enthusiasm for chess inspired Irit and David to revive the MWJDS Chess Club.
 Prior to leaving the paid workforce to raise her children, Irit practiced matrimonial and family law at a boutique firm in Manhattan.
 She earned her J.D. from Columbia Law School and her B.A. in Government, magna cum laude, from Harvard University.